Courses and Requirements

 Language, Gender and Sexuality.

 Stresses special lessons that anthropology has to teach about the gendered facets of linguistic expression, including the necessity of an approach that is both empirical, including moments of interaction, and critical, exploring issues of power and agency.
 Considers conceptual benefits and limitations to using gendered difference as a model for sexual difference in the study of linguistic expression.
 Prerequisite, one course in anthropology or consent of instructor.
-(Same as Linguistics 257 and Women's Studies 257.)
+(Same as Linguistics 257 and Women's and Gender Studies 257 and Sociology 257.)
+LaDousa.

 Digital Technology and Social Transformation.